bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 More on this is a separate post too.
 ## Tools

-<strong>Compiler daemon.</strong> We announced [support for Gradle Daemon](http://blog.jetbrains.com/kotlin/2015/08/gradle-daemon-support-for-faster-compilation/) a while ago and your feedback has been positive: compilation times seem to go down up to a factor of three.
+**Compiler daemon.** We announced [support for Gradle Daemon](http://blog.jetbrains.com/kotlin/2015/08/gradle-daemon-support-for-faster-compilation/) a while ago and your feedback has been positive: compilation times seem to go down up to a factor of three.
 We keep working on compilation performance, and since M13 a daemon similar to Gradle’s is used in IntelliJ IDEA as well.
 This feature is marked “experimental” for now, so you need to tick a box in the <em>Preferences</em> dialog to switch it on:
 <p>
   Build, execution, deployment -&gt; Compiler -&gt; Kotlin compiler -&gt; Keep compiler process alive between invocations (experimental)
 </p>
-<strong>Incremental compilation</strong> is another direction we have taken to improve Kotlin compilation times.
+**Incremental compilation** is another direction we have taken to improve Kotlin compilation times.
 M13 brings:

 * incremental compilation for inline functions: now if you change a body of an inline function, only classes that use it are recompiled;
 * changes to private members do not cause recompilation of other files.